The Coral Walls a one-of-a-kind art piece was inspired by the Heart of Sharjah coral walls.

 Hand carved white oak and black walnut (Finishing oil & Wax finished)

-Vol. 3
+Vol. 3 "The Cube"

 We would have never noticed the corals hiding in the plain sight around us until the restoration took place in front of our studio, SAF Bait Obaid Al Shamsi, in the preservation of the Sharjah Heritage area.